sajjadhashemian/ConvexHull/README.md

 # ConvexHull
-Fast and Scaleable Randomized Approximation of Convex Hull
+Fast and Scaleable Randomized Approximation Algorithm for Convex Hull